 Kilimanjaro Kit List

-Most people expect it to be very cold at night, and it is also important to bear in mind it might be very wet and drizzly at lower altitudes, while the tropical sun can be very fierce at high altitudes.
+Most people expect it to be very cold at night, and it’s also important to bear in mind it might be very wet and drizzly at lower altitudes, while the tropical sun can be very fierce at high altitudes.

 Also included must be hiking trousers, two pair of waterproof gloves (one heavy and one lightweight), a balaclava or beanie, one change of inner socks and thick hiking socks per day, a scarf or neck gaiter, and a wide hat that offers good protection from the sun.

 Luggage and Bedding

-You will either need to carry surplus camera gear themselves, or entrust it to a porter, in both cases with some risk of it getting wet or receiving rough treatment.
+You will either need to carry surplus camera gear yourself or entrust it to a porter.
+Be aware that there’s a risk of it getting wet or receiving rough treatment.
 The better option is to leave excess camera gear locked up somewhere safely for the duration of the hike.

-It should include pain killers (for instance paracetamol), an anti-inflammatory such as Ibuprofen, more plasters than you could possibly need (a few foot blisters are de rigueur on a Kili hike), high factor sunblock, a chapstick for your lips, and plenty of wet wipes.
+It should include painkillers (for instance, paracetamol), an anti-inflammatory such as Ibuprofen, more plasters than you could need (a few foot blisters are de rigueur on a Kili hike), high factor sunblock, a chapstick for your lips, and plenty of wet wipes.

 Food and Snacks

-These might include energy bars, dried fruit, nuts, chocolate, biscuits, glucose powder and the like.
-These items are sometimes available at the huts on the Marangu Route, but at vastly inflated prices.
+These might include energy bars, dried fruit, nuts, chocolate, biscuits, glucose powder, and the like.
+These items are sometimes available at the huts on the Marangu Route but at vastly inflated prices.